shubhambansal013/aether/README.md

 ### Other

-*   **LED Pin:** D4 (GPIO2) - *Note: This pin is also used for the DHT22.
-Ensure you understand the implications or use a different pin for the LED if conflicts arise.*
+*   **Onboard LED:** D4 (GPIO2) - *This pin is still used by the DHT22 sensor; its original purpose as a general status LED has been replaced by the RGB LED.
+No changes are needed here, but be aware of its dual role if troubleshooting.*

 ## Libraries Used